Create an actionable social media strategy before you start posting stuff.

 2. Listen to the Conversations

-Now that you know what you are doing find out who’s talking about it.
-Find all the conversations that mention your brand directly or related to you in general.
+Now that you know what you are doing find out who's talking about it.
+Find all the conversations that mention your brand or relate to you in general.

 - who is talking about your brand